 He said No to everything.

-What is the Hum?
 The writer, producer, creator describe her Hum and losing it this way:

-“When I am hard at work… when I am deep in it, there is no other feeling,” she says.
-The Hum is a drug, the Hum is music, the Hum is God’s whisper in my ear.
+“When I am hard at work… when I am deep in it, there is no other feeling,” The Hum is a drug, the Hum is music, the Hum is God’s whisper in my ear.
 But what happens when it stops?
 Am I anything besides the Hum?

-As she walks us through her “year of yes” and to the moment when she got her Hum back, we’re reminded of the importance of creating a work-life balance.
+As she walks us through her “Year of Yes” and to the moment when she got her Hum back, we’re reminded of the importance of creating a work-life balance.